SteliosPapamichail/AmongUsMVP/README.md

 #### For a detailed explanation of the project, how to compile and run it, see the "phaseB_instructions.pdf" file, owned by the instructor of the HY-240 Data Structures class Panagiota Fatourou (<a href="https://www.csd.uoc.gr/~hy240/current/index.php">Course website</a>).

+### Improtant Note
+The provided pdfs are property of Panagiota Fatourou and the UOC.